ABOUT THE CITY CLERK

 As a Legislative Administrator, the City Clerk plays a critical role in the decision-making process of the local legislature.
 As the key staff for City Council meetings, the City Clerk prepares the legislative Agenda, verifies legal notices have been posted or published, and completes the necessary arrangements to ensure an effective meeting.
 The City Clerk is entrusted with the responsibility of recording the decisions which constitute the building blocks of our representative government.
 The City Clerk advertises, accepts, and conducts openings, of bids for public works projects undertaken by the City.

 As a Custodian of Records, the City Clerk oversees yet another legislative process; the preservation and protection of the public record.
 By statute, the City Clerk is required to maintain and index the Minutes, Ordinances, and Resolutions adopted by the legislative body.
 The City Clerk also ensures that other municipal records are readily accessible to the public.
 The public record under the conservatorship of the City Clerk provides fundamental integrity to the structure of our democracy.
 The City Clerk is the agent for service of legal process on the City.

 Working with Your City Clerk

 The Torrance City Clerk is directly elected by the citizens of Torrance and is the local official who administers democratic processes such as elections, access to city records, and all legislative actions ensuring transparency to the public.
-The City Clerk acts as a compliance officer for federal, state, and local statutes including the Political Reform Act, the Brown Act, and the Public Records Act.
+The City Clerk acts as a compliance officer for federal, state, and local statutes including the Political Reform Act, the Brown Act, the Maddy Act, and the Public Records Act.
 The City Clerk manages public inquiries and connects the members of the community with the services of the City.